RodAlc24/baup/README.md

 ## Usage

-The CLI Tool counts with subcommand to execute a certain action, this commands are:
+The CLI Tool counts with subcommands to execute a certain action, these commands are:

 ### Import

 The import command copies all the files specified in the backups file to the directory where this file is located.
 The commands copies all the files recursively if the origin is a directory, and just the specified file if the origin is a file.

-Moreover, the command counts with this options to optimize your workflow:
+Moreover, the command counts with these options to optimize your workflow:

-* **partial:** (-p,--partial <DIR>) Only imports the files where the subdirectory (the part after the ';') is equal to the DIR passed as argument
+* **partial:** (-p,--partial <DIR>) Only imports the files where the subdirectory (the part after the ';') is equal to the DIR passed as an argument
 * **auto-commit:** (-c,--auto-commit) After importing the files, it creates a commit in which the message is a list of the changed files (if there are more than 3 files, it will show 3 and then ...)
 * **zip:** (-z,--zip) After importing the files, it creates a zip file containing every file in the subdirectories created.
 This zip will not include the backups file or the .zip directory

 ### Export

-This command has the oposite function as import, copying the files from the backups folder to their original locations.
+This command has the opposite function as import, copying the files from the backups folder to their original locations.
 The export command counts, as import did, with the partial (-p,--partial) option for exporting only one part of the files.

 ### Commit